* Dow index climbs to new record despite soft data

 The ZEW survey contributed to expectations the ECB will ease monetary policy further next month.

 "We see the euro trading with a downward bias given the market is expecting some kind of easing from the ECB next month.
 It is still not clear whether it will do quantitative easing, but a rate cut is more likely," said Yujiro Goto, currency strategist at Nomura.

 The pan-European FTSEurofirst 300 index of the region's biggest companies by market cap closed up 0.3 percent at 1,368.75, its highest level since May 2008, while Britain's FTSE finished at a 14-1/2 year high.

 The run of positive corporate news continued in Europe, with Germany's ThyssenKrupp raising its full-year earnings outlook, while aerospace group Airbus Group reported better-than-expected profits and reaffirmed its financial goals for the year.

-Oil prices continued their climb, with U.S. light crude oil up 71 cents to $101.30 a barrel, while Brent crude gained 39 cents to $108.80.
-(Additional reporting by Blaise Robinson, Anirban Nag and Caroline Valetkevitch; Editing by Bernadette Baum and Dan Grebler)
+Oil prices continued their climb, as U.S. light crude oil settled up $1.11 at $101.70 a barrel, while Brent crude settled up 83 cents to $109.24.
+(Additional reporting by Blaise Robinson, Anirban Nag and Caroline Valetkevitch; Editing by Bernadette Baum, Dan Grebler and Meredith Mazzilli)